VICTORY OVER VIOLENCE

 Newsrooms are used to covering crime.
 Rarely, do they take steps to fix it.

-We dare to be different.
+We dared to be different.

 The goal of the effort is to cover crime in a responsible manner focusing on impact, response and solutions.
 Victory Over Violence aims to unite community groups and leaders in Little Rock and be a resource for combating violence, reducing crime and changing lives through improvements in education, jobs, mentoring, and hunger.
 The Emmy-nominated campaign features unique content, promotional advertisements, and community initiatives.

 After the campaign’s initial launch, we saw a dramatic drop in the homicide rate in Central Arkansas.
 After being on pace for a near-record 70 homicides in Little Rock in 2017, murders dropped by 25-percent ending at 53.
+2018 ended with 40.

-- Signed up more than 220 people for mentoring program
+- Signed up more than 300 people for mentoring program

 - Second chance job training for more than 300 felons

 - Two town halls with Clinton School of Public Service